 Ducks need access to water for preening and keeping their eyes, bills and feet in good condition.
 They also love to swim.
 Fresh water should be provided daily and be deep enough to submerge their whole head and cover their body if they choose.
-A shallow sided pool is best to allow easy access and exit or a ramp provided.
-A children's paddling pool can be ideal for this.
+A shallow sided pool is best, to allow easy access and exit, or a ramp provided.
+The pool should be at least 2 feet deep.
+A children's paddling pool can be ideal.